telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

     });
     totals.read();

-Note that the value names in the scheme data of the DataSource match the **data-bind** tags of the views: **data-bind="text: lastMonth"** matches that tag to the **lastMonth** value pulled from the DataSource.
+Note that the value names in the scheme data of the DataSource match the `data-bind` tags of the views&mdash;`data-bind="text: lastMonth"` matches that tag to the `lastMonth` value pulled from the DataSource.

-The entirety of the view information in **main.html** is wrapped in the following tag
+The entirety of the view information in `main.html` is wrapped in the tag demonstrated below.

+###### Example

 	<section id="home-view">

-so that the binding of the sales totals passes back through to the view. **kendo.bind($("#home-view"), data.items[0]); makes use of standard jQuery syntax and performs the binding.
+Therefore, the binding of the sales totals passes back through to the view. `kendo.bind($("#home-view")`, `data.items[0]);` makes use of the standard jQuery syntax and performs the binding.

-## Display Top Singles and Albums List Views
+### Display the List Views

-These lists are created via a combination of HTML markup, templating, and MVVM binding, with the data provided by a remote DataSource.
-Starting with the markup:
+These lists are created through the combination between HTML markup, templating, and MVVM bindings, with the data provided by a remote DataSource.

+The example below starts with the markup.

+###### Example

 	<div class="top-singles-list">
         <h3 class="list-title">Top <span class="italic">Singles</span></h3>